QuantEcon/lecture-jax/lectures/kesten_processes.md

 where $\{a_t\}$ and $\{b_t\}$ are both IID and independent of each other.

-#### Heavy Tails
+#### Heavy tails

-If the conditions of the Kesten--Goldie Theorem are satisfied, then the firm size distribution is predicted to have heavy tails.
+If the conditions of the [Kesten--Goldie Theorem](https://python.quantecon.org/kesten_processes.html#the-kestengoldie-theorem) are satisfied, then the firm size distribution is predicted to have heavy tails.

 Now we explore this idea further, generalizing the firm